 The Community Concert Band and Community Wind Symphony were organized in 1977 by Dr. Clarence Walls who served the Division of Fine & Performing Arts for 27 years, first as chair of music and then as dean.

 The Youth Wind Ensemble was formed in 1999 for area high school musicians and is supported through the Sinclair Foundation Val P. Hattemer Endowment.
-Auditions are held in the fall for the Youth Wind Ensemble and rehearsals are from 7:00 to 9:00 on Tuesday evenings during the spring semester.
+The Youth Wind Ensemble rehearsals are on Tuesday evenings in the spring semester.
 All groups concertize regularly on campus and throughout the greater Dayton area during the academic year.
 Performances include the best of traditional and contemporary literature for both the large Wind Band and smaller ensembles.

 The Community Bands have commissioned and premiered works by Claude T. Smith, Steven Reineke, David Gillingham and John Parcell.
 The Wind Symphony has recorded two record albums on the Coronet label, two compact discs on the Mark label, and has appeared in concert at the 1983, 1987, 1990, 1996, 2000, 2002 and 2010 Ohio Music Education Association state conferences.

 The bands have drawn high praise from guest artists who have performed with the groups, including composers and conductors: Claude T. Smith, Robert Jager, Frank Ticheli, Jack Stamp, Mark Camphouse, Samuel Hazo, and soloists: Armando Ghitalla, Joseph Lulloff, John Kurokawa, Frank Kaderabek, Brian Bowman, Elsa Ludewig-Verdehr, Harry Watters, and Allen Vizzutti.